lookto/etf-analyzer/README.md

 # etf-analyzer

 ## What is the etf-analyzer?
-ETF-Analyzer is a small web app for, like the name suggests, analyzing your (future) ETF portfolio.
+ETF-Analyzer is a small [webapp](https://www.etfanalyzer.de) for, like the name suggests, analyzing your (future) ETF portfolio.

-I developed this idea after wanting to visualize my ETF portfolio to see it's diversification across countries, markets and industries and not finding any lightweight free tools online to satisfy my needs.
+I developed this idea after wanting to visualize my ETF portfolio to see it's diversification across countries, markets and industries, and not finding any lightweight free tools online to satisfy my needs.
 My first approach - doing it in a spreadsheet, manualy importing every single ETF datapoint by hand - was not the best solution, so I started building this as my first JS project ever!

 ## Disclaimer
 This is my first fullstack project and also my first project using